mtabbal/workflow-aspnet-webform-view.and.data.api/README.md

                 g_urn = 'dXJuOmFkc2sub2JqZWN0czpvcy5vYmplY3Q6YnVja2V0X2NoZWNrb3V0bXltb2RlbC9EcmlsbC5kd2Z4';
             }

-You can get the urn which is part of URL parameter by clicking the 'Share' button.
+You can get your model urn by clicking the 'Share' button, the urn is the parameter of sharing URL.

 ## License